rr1164/certification_experience/README.md

 # Java
 ### I learned java through a lot of resources and did a lot of apps with it.
-I finished the following java courses:
+I finished the following java courses :
 * abdullah eid java 101 (around 2016-17)
 * abdullah eid java 102 (around 2016-17)
 * udacity 1 million arab coders - android development track